 With anything in life, timing is everything.
 So it is with most nutritional supplements.
 So when should you take a pre workout?
-Take it too soon, and it may not work properly.
-Take it to late and it may not work properly.
+Take it too soon, and it won’t work properly.
+Take it too late and miss the effects.
 Take too much and you could have negative effects or too little and not feel anything.

 Pre workout supplements are made to take your workout or exercise routine to the next level.
-It will give you additional energy, strength, stamina and focus to help achieve your fitness goals.
-Because of this, we are going to discuss more about how does pre workouts work and if a pre workout supplement is right for you.
+It will give you additional energy, strength, stamina, and focus to help achieve your fitness goals.
+Because of this, we are going to discuss more on how does pre workouts work and if a pre workout supplement is right for you.

-This is why I feel that it is important to discuss when to take a pre workout.
-Therefore, we will discuss the best timing and strategy for taking your pre workout, the quantity to take for the best results, how it is absorbed into your body as well as muscle recovery time.
+This includes the best timing and strategy, the quantity to take for the best results, how it’s absorbed, as well as some information on muscle recovery time.

 The timing of when to take your pre workout is not an exact science by any means.

-The average pre workout can take between 30 and 45 minutes to absorb and last for 3 to 6 hours.
-30 minutes is enough time for the majority of ingredients to begin saturating your muscle tissue.
+The average pre workout can take between 30 and 60 minutes to absorb and can last for up to 3 to 6 hours.
+The best time to take a pre workout is 30-45 minutes before exercise, giving it enough time for the majority of ingredients to begin saturating your muscle tissue.
 If you take your pre workout too far ahead, then it may be used up by the time you hit the weights.
 Too soon, and you have to wait for it to start up.

 It is best to take your pre workout on an empty stomach.
 It will kick in faster and longer.
 Taking it on a full stomach may reduce the effects that you are looking for.
 This is not critical if you do need to eat, but who really wants to work out on a full stomach anyway.